kubevault/prometheus-exporter/docs/concepts/README.md

 Everything in Vault is path based, and policies are no exception.
 Policies provide a declarative way to grant or forbid access to certain paths and operations in Vault.
 Policies are deny by default, so an empty policy grants no permission in the system.

-- [VaultPolicy](/docs/concepts/policy-crds/vaultpolicy.md): Used to create, update or delete vault policies.
+- [VaultPolicy](/docs/concepts/policy-crds/vaultpolicy.md): is used to create, update or delete vault policies.
-- [VaultPolicyBinding](/docs/concepts/policy-crds/vaultpolicybinding.md): Used to create vault auth roles associated with an authentication type/entity and a set of Vault policies.
+- [VaultPolicyBinding](/docs/concepts/policy-crds/vaultpolicybinding.md): is used to create vault auth roles associated with an authentication type/entity and a set of Vault policies.

 </div>
 </div>